dcts/12startups12months/README.md

 - **private-text-drop.com**: holochain proof of concept app where you can securely exchange api keys and passwords.
 Disappearing messages.
 All open source on holochain.
 No tracking.
 - **nftfloorprice**: Utility that scrapes floor prices from opensea every 5 mins.
 Also a portfolio tracker that tracks your NFTs and displays the value of your portfolio.
 - **NUMBERSNFTS**: 10'000 unique NFTs, each one is a number in the range of 0 to 999.
 Most of them have blue background with a white Number (in painting style).
 Some special Numbers are more rare (e.g. 0-10, 1000, 9999 etc).
 Every number is also a utility, you can set the content of a 100kx100x pixel grid on numbersnft.com. "free" advertising.
 Similar to the idea of one guy that sold pixels on his website.
+- **setupyourholoport**: dictionary for all ressources to setup your holoport, since they are distributed all around the web.
+Start with notion page.

 # Business Idea
 - **Rustbootcamp.com**: Open Source rust bootcamp in lewagon style, with "lecture", excercises (with tests) and flashcards.
 10 sessions to master rust.
 Introduction and theory / concept as well as 1 or 2 projects.
 Target people interested in holochain.